 If you have been charged with a criminal offence, it is imperative to speak with an expert criminal defence lawyer for advice on your matter and to be properly defended.
 Without properly arguing in court why a more lenient sentence should be imposed, you may risk facing full time custody.

-For more information on sentences which may be imposed by a court and community service orders, call George Sten & Co Criminal Lawyers.
+For more information on sentences & breach community service order, which may be imposed by a court and community service orders, call George Sten & Co Criminal Lawyers.
 We can represent you and argue for the most lenient sentence in the event you are convicted.
 We are available 24 hours a day, 7 days a week and can be contacted on (02) 9261 8640 during business hours or 0412 423 569 outside of business hours.
-We may also be contacted via email at email@example.com.
+We may also be contacted via email at [email protected].